GoGlove/android-sdk/README.md

-    CONNECTED, //Event sent when a GoGlove is connected DISCONNECTED, //Event sent when a GoGlove is disconnected BUTTON_PRESS_EVENT, //Event sent when a button is pressed on a connected GoGlove BUTTON_CONFIGURATION //Event that can be sent to GoGlove to change the button configuration }
+    CONNECTED, //Event sent when a GoGlove is connected DISCONNECTED, //Event sent when a GoGlove is disconnected BUTTON_PRESS_EVENT, //Event sent when a button is pressed on a connected GoGlove BUTTON_CONFIGURATION, //Event that can be sent to GoGlove to change the button configuration ACTIVATION_CONFIGURATION //Event that can be sent to GoGlove to change the activation timeout }
 ```